amilliongoals/Customer-Service-Query-AI/README.md

 5) Train a chatbot around a set of return policy data
 6) Have it take the role of Customer Service to advise the policy given a scenario prompt

-Part 1 - Complete:  [quer
-Part one is using embeddings, though this is a depreciated model
+**Pivot Point**
+To this point, what has been done has been using embeddings which is depreciated in the most recent openai.
+As well, there are cheaper query alternatives now available and Langchain is now used for similar queries.
+My next step is to re-create the customer service query agent with Langchain via openai.

 To-Do-List
+1) Recreate what has been done using embeddings with Langchain & openai 4.0
-1) Test a variety of scenarios, and place them on a table (prompt & response)
+2) Test a variety of scenarios, and place them on a table (prompt & response)
-2) For incorrect or poor responses, improve them to be the desired result or remove
+3) For incorrect or poor responses, improve them to be the desired result or remove
-3) Utilize that new table for reinforcement learning/fine-tuning
+4) Utilize that new table for reinforcement learning/fine-tuning
-4) Repeat until satisfied with the results
+5) Repeat until satisfied with the results
-5) Create an application that includes a feature of 'Was this helpful?' that is stored with the query and response as data to support large-scale reinforcement.
+6) Create an application that includes a feature of 'Was this helpful?' that is stored with the query and response as data to support large-scale reinforcement.

-In a real-world use case, if calls were recorded they could be encoded speech-to-text into the text being directly fed into the chatbot as a query, and when the result is bad per CS rep, that data can be sent for further training.